SkygearIO/guides/cloud-db/data-types/js.md

 you might use `transientInclude`.
 Read the [Queries][doc-relational-queries] section to learn more about eager loading.

-### Deleting Referenced Record
+## Deleting Referenced Record

-Yet to be implemented.
 For now, you have to delete the referencing record first and then the referenced record.

-## Auto-Incrementing Sequence Fields
+## Auto-Increment Sequence Fields

 Skygear reserves the `id` field in the top level of all record as a primary key.
 `id` must be unique and default to be Version 4 UUID.
 If you want to